sekunder/ergm.jl/docs/src/spaces.md

 ## Matrix Representation

-To keep things consistent, adjacency matrices of graphs will use the `i,j` entry to indicate the presence of edge `j -> i`.
+To keep things consistent, adjacency matrices of graphs will use the `i,j` entry to indicate the presence of edge `i -> j`.

 ## Pre-defined Sample Spaces